Last updated: 03.04.2019

 Do I need Comprehensive Sickness Insurance (CSI)?

-Until the UK leaves the European Union on 29 March 2019, it is a requirement that EU/EEA students and their family members have CSI (unless they are also considered as a 'worker').
+Until the UK leaves the European Union, it is a requirement that EU/EEA students and their family members have CSI (unless they are also considered as a 'worker').
 You should, where possible, obtain a EHIC card before you leave your home country.

 What's the deadline to make an application under the 'EU Settlement Scheme'?